 Editor lives to hire editors/proofreaders occasionally for proofreading jobs.
 Their requirements are

-- Be currently employed or enrolled in an accredited university in the United States and have minimum G.P.A of 3.6
+1. Be currently employed or enrolled in an accredited university in the United States and have a minimum G.P.A of 3.6

 6. English Trackers

-To work with English Trackers, you should be a native English speaker and have a minimum of 2 years of experience editing academic documents.
+To work with English Trackers, you should be a native English speaker with at least 2 years of experience editing academic documents.

 7. Gramarlee

 Guru is a marketplace for freelancers.
 You can find proofreading work on this site.
 You need to register with them and sign up.
-After that, you can browse the openings and apply for the job according to your skills.
+Afterward, you can browse the openings and apply for the job according to your skills.

 9. Indeed

-We all know that indeed is a great place to find jobs.
-The same is valid for editing/ Proofreading jobs.
-You can find a lot of proofreading jobs on indeed.
-Some of these may be remote obs which you can do while staying at home.
+We all know that it is a great place to find jobs.
+The same is true for editing/proofreading jobs.
+You can find a lot of proofreading jobs on Indeed.
+Some of these may be remote jobs, which you can do while at home.

 10. Life tips

-Life tips provide helpful tips for its readers to hire editors, which is a salaried position.
+Life Tips provides helpful tips for its readers to hire editors, a salaried position.

 11. Managed editing

-Managed editing and hired proofreaders as independent contractors.
+Managed to edit and hired proofreaders as independent contractors.
 They have a detailed application, so complete it and keep your information in their database.

 12. One space